Comox Fire Rescue

 Do you have any fire service goals?

-This week on "Meet our Members", we interview Recruit Noah James.
+This week on "Meet our Members", we interview Recruit Joel Bergen

 Was there a specific event that first interested you in becoming a firefighter?